robisim74/angular-l10n/doc/spec.md

 * `setCurrentCurrency(currencyCode: string): void`

 ## <a name="5"/>5 Lazy loaded modules & Shared modules
+Before you start using this configuration, you need to know how _lazy-loading_ works: [Lazy-loading modules with the router](https://angular.io/guide/ngmodule#lazy-loading-modules-with-the-router).

 ### <a name="5.1"/>5.1 Lazy loaded modules with the router
 You can create an instance of `TranslationService` with its own translation data for every _lazy loaded_ module, as shown:
 ![LazyLoading](images/LazyLoading.png)